kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 ### Jaeger datasource in Grafana

-We took the chance and preconfigured the new `Jaeger` datasource type in Grafana.
-Now you can explore all traces available in the Jaeger UI also in the **Explore** section of Grafana by selecting this new datasource.
+We took the chance and preconfigured the new Jaeger datasource type in Grafana.
+Now you can also explore all traces available in the Jaeger UI by selecting this new datasource in the **Explore** section of Grafana.

 ## CLI